 Goal: Live according to certain anti-procrastination habits for 30 days, including daily planning and weekly reviewing.

 What happened: I started off amazingly well, and my life seemed to be changing, but my habits began to reassert themselves after the initial enthusiasm faded.
 I also kept extending the experiment to try new strategies, and it kind of petered out.
-But I learned a ton about the habits that were prosc_hell_zonecausing me to procrastinate.
+But I learned a ton about the habits that were causing me to procrastinate.

 Where I am with it today: I have made serious breakthroughs in my lifelong procrastination problem, particularly in the last six months.
 In 2015, I strung together 8 or 10 highly productive weeks in a row for the first time, which beat my previous record of one.
 I finally feel like a reasonably productive person, and this experiment did help.